glover52/Weather-App/README.md

 ##### Adam Thalhammer (25%)
 Worked on:

-- GUI implementation using Swing
-- Recommended and set up Gradle
-- Weather station search
+- Project Restructure
+- Extending data sources to Forecast.io
-- Refactored favourites
+- Exception Handling
-- JIRA setup
+- Project Logging
-- Conducted main portion of testing
-- IntelliJ recommendation
+- Debugging
+- OO design emphasis
-- Multi-threading
+- Unit Testing

 As a team member, Adam worked together with Raj and completed a vast majority of the backend of the project.
 Adam also conducted most of the major testing and was the first person to suggest applications/software to use for the project.
 The use of Gradle for build automation and dependency management was Adam's idea, and he provided assistance consistently in the use and maintenance of this useful tool.
 Furthermore, Adam worked well in tandem with Kyle to organise a virtual server, using student credit to pay for it, and set up the Centos server to run JIRA.
+Adam continued to implement strong ideas, and enforced good Software Engineering principles throughout the project.

 ##### Utsav Adhikari (25%)
 Worked on: